gk646/teilpunkt/README.md

 ## Security

-These are the actively used security measures used by `teilpunkt`.
+These are the active (and passive) security measures used by `teilpunkt`.

 ### Storage